Dark-Programer/inferno-todo/README.md

 <h1>To-Do List Application</h1>

 <h2>Overview</h2>
-<p>This To-Do List application allows users to add, mark as complete, and delete tasks.
-It also saves tasks in the browser's local storage, ensuring that tasks persist even after the page is refreshed.</p>
+<p>This To-Do List application enables users to efficiently manage their tasks by adding, marking as complete, and deleting items.
+It utilizes the browser's local storage to ensure that all tasks are preserved across sessions, providing a seamless user experience.
+The application is live and can be accessed at https://dark-programer.github.io/inferno-todo.</p>

 <h2>Features</h2>
 <ul>